bfeitknecht/vault/vault/sem2/DDCA/UE/bf/DDCA-u08a-lab.md

 This counter is responsible for slowing down the clock.
 It is incremented on every tick of the hardware clock and every x ticks, it sends a *divided* clock output.

 >[!info] `DispCount`, `top.v`
->This counter indicates, which seven segment display to turn on (send logical 0).
+>This counter determines, which seven segment display to turn on (send logical 0).